 tilt_modules directory of your local project.
 I.e. Tilt writes the contents of

 Commit to source control

 tilt_modules directory to your project repo (do not

 gitignore it), so that your teammates don’t have to download it, and to ensure that your entire team uses the same copy of the extension.
 Once Tilt has downloaded an extension, it will not be updated, avoiding suprise breakages.

 Tilt doesn’t support versioning of extensions at the moment.
-If you are interested in versioning, let us know.

 Avoid changing extensions